Skip to main content

 • Knowledge of child development and family dynamics

-• Understanding of the relevant legislation, best practice and issues relevant to the area of Children’s services
+• Understanding of Trauma-informed practices, best practice and issues relevant to working with children in care.

 • Ability to network, develop links and engage with statutory sector and local community